Here Are the Sound Logos You Wont Forget – Find Out Why

 Ready To Get Your Audio Logo?

-Get A Unique Audio DNA
+Get A Unique Audio DNALessons From a Master

 One of the unique aspects of the “I’m Lovin’ It” campaign was how it went beyond traditional marketing.
 McDonald’s didn’t just stick to the regular advertising platforms.
 Instead, they went all-out by partnering up with one of the biggest pop stars at the time and produce an actual music release, complete with a music video and everything.
 McDonald’s even sponsored Timberlake’s European tour that followed his album release (with the hit song included on the track).